-We summarise other audit matters for Audit and Risk Committee awareness.
+We summarise other audit matters for the Audit and Risk Committee awareness.
 This includes:

-- In accordance with the Code and planning guidance, we also complete and submit a number of deliverables during the year, including sharing intelligence with Audit Scotland, NFI auditor return and completing Audit Scotland data sets. - Consideration of going concern in accordance with Practice Note 10.
+- In accordance with the Code and planning guidance we also complete and submit a number of deliverables during the year, including sharing intelligence with Audit Scotland, and completing Audit Scotland data sets - Consideration of going concern in accordance with Practice Note 10.